 A URA spokesperson said the authority will take enforcement against anyone found responsible for letting out property for short-term accommodation.
 This may include the home owner, tenant or any intermediaries such as property agents.

 "We will not hesitate to prosecute recalcitrant offenders and those who blatantly disregard the regulations," added the spokesperson.

-CURRENT FRAMEWORK IN CONTRAST WITH SINGAPORE'S COMMITMENT TO INNOVATION: AIRBNB
+CURRENT LAWS CONTRAST WITH SINGAPORE'S COMMITMENT TO INNOVATION: AIRBNB

 In response to queries from Channel NewsAsia regarding the prosecution of the two men, Airbnb said the current framework for home sharing in Singapore "doesn’t reflect how Singaporeans travel or use their homes today" and "stands in contrast" with the nation's commitment to innovation.